 As I continued talking about the case I felt rather proud of myself for having carried it to such a point and being able to challenge the rather formidable professor in such a worthy cause.
 I was certain I was right, but I thought the professor was unbendable in his position and I had only the merest scintilla of hope that he would change.

 The picture on the wall changed and another man appeared.
-He was a short man and his features and the way he dressed reminded me of the actor Charlie Chaplin.
+He was a short man and his features and the way he dressed reminded me of Charlie Chaplin.
 He likewise was apparently a judge.
 He certainly didn't seem as dignified as the first man and he looked a bit eccentric.
 But I realized he agreed with my version of the case and I felt a great deal of respect for him.
 The picture of the first man returned and I continued practicing my argument.

 I felt good about practicing the way I was doing.
 I knew I had reached a point when it was important to be doing what I was doing.
 I wondered if my mother could hear me from the other room.
 If it bothered her she would just have to accept it.
 I no longer felt diffident about what I was doing.
 I thought she would probably end up being proud of me.